department-of-veterans-affairs/acronyms/README.md

 * `make format-acronyms` to fix other issues with the acronyms file, such as moving any all-lower-case or all-upper-case definition strings to title case, and turning smart quotes (e.g. “”‘’) to regular quotes.
 It will output to stdout.
 * `make dupe-acronyms` will output to stdout acronyms that have multiple definitions.
 It can be used to check for potential duplicates.
 * `make dupe-definitions` will output to stdout definitions that are the same across different acronyms.
-* `make spelling-check` will check the spelling of all of the words in the acronyms file and print out potential errors.
+* `make spelling-check` will check the spelling of all of the words in the acronyms file and print out potential spelling errors.
 You need to run `make spelling-tool-install` first.